Poset Ramsey number $R(P,Q_n)$. III. Chain Compositions and Antichains: Introduction

 Ramsey-type problems are widely studied for graphs and hypergraphs and were extended to posets by Ne\v{s}et\v{r}il and R\"odl \cite{NR} in a general form.
 A special case of their studies asks to find for a fixed poset $P$, a hosting poset $W$ such that every blue/red-coloring of the elements of $W$ contains a monochromatic copy of $P$.
 Kierstead and Trotter \cite{KT} considered this setting with the goal of minimizing $p(W)$ for all posets $P$ with fixed $p(P)$, where $p$ is a poset parameter such as size, height or width.
 Axenovich and Walzer \cite{AW} introduced a closely related Ramsey setting which recently attracted the attention of various researchers.
 For fixed posets $P_1$ and $P_2$ the \textit{poset Ramsey number} of $P_1$ versus $P_2$ is

 For the diagonal setting $P_1=P_2=Q_n$, the bounds on $R(Q_n,Q_n)$ were gradually improved to $2n+1\le R(Q_n,Q_n)\le n^2-n+2$, see chronologically Axenovich and Walzer~\cite{AW}, Cox and Stolee \cite{CS}, Lu and Thompson \cite{LT}, and Bohman and Peng \cite{BP}.
 The asymptotic behaviour in terms of $n$ remains an open problem.
 Note that for any $P_1$ and $P_2$ the poset Ramsey number is well-defined: It is easy to see that every two posets $P_1$ and $P_2$ are induced subposets of $Q_n$ for large $n$, thus an upper bound on $R(Q_n,Q_n)$ implies the existence of $R(P_1,P_2)$.
-For further results on diagonal poset Ramsey numbers $R(P,P)$ see e.g.\ Chen et al.\ \cite{CCCLL}.
+For further results on diagonal poset Ramsey numbers $R(P,P)$ see e.g.\ Chen, Chen, Cheng, Li, and Liu \cite{CCCLL} and Walzer \cite{Walzer}.

 Another actively investigated setting of poset Ramsey numbers considers $R(Q_m,Q_n)$ for $m$ fixed and $n$ large.
 It is trivial to see that $R(Q_1,Q_n)=n+1$.
 In the case $m=2$ it was shown that $R(Q_2,Q_n)=n+\Theta\big(\frac{n}{\log(n)}\big)$ with upper bound due to Gr\'osz, Methuku, and Tompkins \cite{GMT} and lower bound due to Axenovich and the author \cite{QnV}.
 For $m\ge 3$ only rough estimates are known, see Lu and Thompson \cite{LT}.
-This open field of research as well as Erd\H{o}s-Hajnal-type questions on posets motivated a detailed study of the off-diagonal poset Ramsey number $R(P,Q_n)$ for fixed $P$ and large $n$ which is presented in a series of papers \cite{QnK}, \cite{QnA}, \cite{QnN} including the present paper.
+This open field of research as well as Erd\H{o}s-Hajnal-type questions on posets motivated a detailed study of the off-diagonal poset Ramsey number $R(P,Q_n)$ for fixed $P$ and large $n$ which is presented in a series of papers \cite{QnK}, \cite{QnN} including the present paper.